-In 2014, Switzerland and Russia celebrated 200 years of diplomatic relations.
-Russia is a priority country of Swiss foreign policy.
-Relations between the two countries are robust and well established and have become closer since the signing of a Memorandum of Understanding in 2007.
+In terms of foreign policy, Russia is among Switzerland's principal partners.
+Relations between the two countries are robust and well established and have become closer since the signing of a memorandum of understanding between our two ministries in 2007.

 Key aspects of diplomatic relations

-Russia is a priority country of Swiss foreign policy.
+In terms of foreign policy, Russia is one of Switzerland's principal partners.
 The two countries share many interests.
 As a member of the UN Security Council and the G-20, Russia is a major international player.

-Since the signing of a memorandum of understanding (MoU) in 2007, bilateral relations have developed significantly.
+Since the signing of a memorandum of understanding (MoU) between our foreign ministries in 2007, bilateral relations have developed significantly.
 The MoU defines the framework for systematic and closer cooperation in the areas of:

 Representatives of both foreign ministries meet regularly for consultations.
-There are close contacts at the parliamentary level too, with active parliamentary friendships groups in both countries.
+There are close contacts at the parliamentary level too, with active parliamentary friendship groups in both countries.

-Since 2009, Switzerland has represented Russia’s interests in Georgia and Georgia’s interests in Russia, after the two countries broke off diplomatic relations.
+Since March 2009 Switzerland has represented Russia’s interests in Tbilisi and Georgia’s interests in Moscow following the breakdown of diplomatic relations between Russia and Georgia in 2008.

 The Swiss Business Hub, which is integrated within the Swiss embassy, advises Swiss companies intending to enter the Russian market and promotes Switzerland as a business location.